 “Home is where the cartel is” says that “divisive hot-button issues like inequality and immigration ultimately derive from housing dysfunction.”
 Yet Waldman points out that the prescription many commentators, including this one, want—housing market rationalization—is unlikely to be attractive to the mass of existing owners/voters.
 The piece is not easily excerpted and should really be read in full before you continue, but here is one important point:

 The libertarian “deregulatory” rhetoric by which market urbanists sometimes make their case is counterproductive.
 Telling people to think of their homes as a commodity upon which market forces should be brought to bear in order to ensure production of housing services at competitive prices is obtuse.
 People purchase property, rather than renting, largely to gain security and control, to escape the vicissitudes of the market.

-In short, in my own discussions I’ve probably been framing the issue in the entirely wrong way if I actually want to persuade most people.
-Waldman’s is among the most interesting posts I’ve ever read on the topic, and I’ve been mulling it since I read it a couple days ago.
-I finally realized one of the things that bothered me: Extreme zoning seems to have really gotten started in the ’70s or early ’80s.
-One reason NYC is still so dense is that people from the seventeenth century up until the ’70s had a fairly easy time replacing existing buildings more or less when they felt like doing so.
+If Waldman is right, I’ve been framing the issue incorrectly—if I actually want to persuade most people.
+I’ve been mulling the Waldman article since I read it a couple days ago and finally realized what bothered me: Extreme zoning seems to have really gotten started in the ’70s or early ’80s.
+NYC is still so dense because people from the seventeenth century up until the ’70s had a fairly easy time replacing existing buildings more or less when they felt like doing so.
 If markets demanded higher buildings, land owners tended to build higher buildings.